-- Public awareness campaigns about FASD and the impact of prenatal alcohol exposure. - Professional training to help create FASD-informed systems (education, research, legal/judicial, healthcare, law enforcement, legislative and social service systems). - Support for individuals, families and caregivers impacted by an FASD. - Diagnostic services to help identify and diagnose FASD. - Training to help health care clinicians screen for and treat alcohol use during pregnancy and identify and support individuals with suspected or diagnosed FASD. - Public policy and advocacy to prevent prenatal alcohol exposure and increase services, resources and support for people with an FASD.
+- Public awareness about FASD and the impact of prenatal alcohol exposure. - Professional training to create FASD-informed systems (education, research, legal/judicial, healthcare, law enforcement, legislative and social service systems). - Care and support for youth, families and caregivers impacted by an FASD. - Diagnostic services to help identify and diagnose children with an FASD. - Training to help health care clinicians screen for and treat alcohol use during pregnancy and identify and care for children with suspected or diagnosed FASD. - Public policy and advocacy to prevent prenatal alcohol exposure and increase services, resources and support for people with an FASD.